Abyssinian vs. Somali Cat: Which Ticked Tabby Breed Is Your Match?

 Fawn: A light, creamy cocoa color.

-Silver Varieties: Includes silver ruddy, blue, and fawn, where the base color is a sparkling silver.
+Silver Varieties: Includes silver ruddy, blue, and silver fawn, where the base color is a sparkling silver.

 Tail Differences